How Many Quantum Computing Tools Do You Need to Know to Get a Quantum Computing Job?

 Reality: Employers hire experienced practitioners for judgement and delivery, not tool lists.

-Final answer: how many quantum computing tools should you learn?
+So how many quantum computing tools should you actually learn for a UK quantum job?

 For most job seekers: